OlexiyChornovil/flinkProject/README.md

 - **milestone 3**  Offline analysis of the hashtags (same hashtags/metrics as for milestone 2)

-    this is the same as milestone 2, except you can take any class from the package batch
+    This is the same as milestone 2, except you can take any class from the package batch

 - **milestone 4**  Online comparison of the online statistics with the offline ones